osteoporotic fracture program

 The Osteoporotic Fracture program's unique treatment plan has led to many benefits for patients.
 The statistics below compare outcomes at St. Francis prior to the inception of the Osteoporotic Fracture program to our most recent outcomes in 2012:

 - Average length of stay in the hospital has been reduced from 7.3 days to 3.7 days

 - Average length of time between ER and surgery has been reduced from 69 to 17 hours

 - Infection rate has decreased from 2.62% to 0%

 The statistics below compare the national average of outcomes to the most recent year of outcomes with the Osteoporotic Fracture program:

-- Mortality rate for one year post-op is 21%, as compared to a national average of 25-30%
+- Mortality rate for one year post-op is less than 18%, as compared to a national average of 25-30%